-Timed Auction of Fine Literature Closing on Tuesday, June 22, 2021 at 10am
+Successful Auction of Fine Literature on June 22, 2021

-We Invite You to Contact Us for a Complimentary Auction Appraisal of Your Fine Books & Ephemera
+We Invite You to Contact Us for Complimentary Auction Estimates for Your Fine Books & Ephemera

-NEW YORK, NY -- The Fine Literature timed auction closing on Tuesday, June 22, 2021 at 10am offers a diverse selection of 18th to 20th works of fiction, children’s books and original illustration, private press and fine bindings.
+NEW YORK, NY -- Doyle held a successful auction of Fine Literature on June 22, 2021.
+The sale saw strong prices for a diverse selection of 18th to 20th works of fiction, children’s books and original illustration, private press and fine bindings.

 The Julius and Theodore Cohn Library

 Highlighting the sale was property from The Julius and Theodore Cohn Library which offered important books collected by two generations.
 The top lot of the day was a first edition in four volumes of George Eliot’s most enduring work Middlemarch: A Study of Provincial Life.
 This rare 1871-72 set in publisher’s cloth soared past its estimate of $1,000-2,000 to achieve a stunning $28,350.

 The Collection of the Late William Safire